tarantool/tarantool/README.md

 TARANTOOL, http://tarantool.org

-Tarantool is a framework for in-memory key/value storage and Box is a yet another in-memory key-value database.
+Tarantool is an efficient in-memory NoSQL database and a Lua application server, blended.

-Key features of the pair include:
+Key features of the system:
+ * flexible data model
+ * multiple index types: HASH, TREE, BITSET
+ * optional persistency and strong data durability
  * log streaming replication
- * hot standby
- * a simple binary protocol, as well as emulation of memcached protocol
- * extensibility and speed

-Caveats:
+ * Lua functions, procedures, triggers, with rich access to database API, JSON support, inter-procedure and network communication libraries
+ * a command line client supporting simple SQL, a native Lua console and Memcached text protocol.

+Tarantool is ideal for data-enriched components of scalable Web architecture: traditional database caches, queue servers, in-memory data store for hot data, and so on.

- * supported platforms are Linux/x86 and FreeBSD/x86
+Supported platforms are Linux/x86 and FreeBSD/x86, Mac OS X.
- * supported compilers are clang and gcc.

 COMPILATION AND INSTALL